 A few major differences between these and other crayon rolls, are:

-1. These are closed with elastic and a button, which is extremely easy for even toddlers to do on their own (I'll include directions on how to use ribbon as an alternative, also).
+1. These are closed with elastic and a button, which is extremely easy for even toddlers to do on their own (I'll include directions on how to use ribbon

 2. It will fit any size crayon!